$ILVER BEAR$ [1978 / 2007] [DVD] [UK Release] The Money is Hot! . . . The Tricksters Are Cool . . . And The Comedy is

 * * * * *

-DVD Image Quality – NAT COHEN EMI Films, STUDIOCANAL and Optimum Home Entertainment presents us the film ‘$ILVER BEAR$’ with a totally stunning 1080p image and greatly enhanced 2.35:1 (CinemaScope) aspect and it is one of the best DVD presentation ever, you would think it was a Blu-ray disc and really shows off the glamorous locations really well.
+DVD Image Quality – NAT COHEN EMI Films, STUDIOCANAL and Optimum Home Entertainment presents us the film ‘$ILVER BEAR$’ with a totally stunning 1080p image and greatly enhanced with a 2.35:1 (CinemaScope) aspect ratio and it is one of the best DVD presentation ever, you would think it was a Blu-ray disc and really shows off the glamorous locations really well.
 Anthony Barry Richmond pulls out the stops and makes the Technicolor image standout with total perfection.
 The contrast is punchy, and while the strong colours all round, especially with the mid-range colours is most attractively rendered.
 There's not a dust spot to be seen and the image is rock solid in the amazing 2.35:1 frame, and the detail is still crisper with this very high quality DVD released in 2007 and put this DVD on and see if your guests can tell the difference.
 So all in all, this definitely get a much deserved five star rating for a film released in 1978.
 Please Note: Playback PAL: This will not play on most Blu-ray and DVD players sold in North America, Central America, South America, Japan, North Korea, South Korea, Taiwan, Hong Kong and Southeast Asia.
-Learn more about Blu-ray region specifications.
+Learn more about the region specifications.